 Humans are the most intelligent species found on Earth.
 The ability to learn, understand, imagine are the qualities that are naturally found in Humans.
 Developing a system that has the same or better level of these qualities artificially is termed as Artificial Intelligence.
 Before talking about AI hype, let’s go through brief history of AI.

-The beginning of modern AI started when the term “Artificial Intelligence” was coined in 1956, at a conference at Dartmouth College, in Hanover.
-Government funding and interest increased but expectations exceeded the reality which led to AI Winter from 1974 to 1980.
-British government started funding again to compete with the Japanese but couldn’t stop the 2nd AI winter which occurred from 1987 to 1993.
+Modern AI got its start when people came up with the term “Artificial Intelligence” in 1956, during a conference at Dartmouth College in Hanover.
+The government provided more money and got more interested, but they expected too much, which caused a period known as AI Winter from 1974 to 1980.
+The British government began funding AI again to compete with Japan, but they couldn’t prevent the second AI Winter from happening between 1987 and 1993.

 CHANGE YOUR MIND !!

 AI is capturing the interest of students and researchers more than ever.
 However, many individuals fail to recognize that becoming an expert isn’t as simple as using tools like PyTorch or TensorFlow.
 Employing pre-built models with frameworks like Keras, TensorFlow, and Scikit-learn lacks uniqueness and distinctiveness, especially when following online tutorials and merely swapping out the provided data for our own.
 The real challenge lies in comprehending and mastering the underlying concepts of these architectures.
 This demands a deep understanding of subjects like probability, statistics, information theory, and calculus to truly grasp the core concepts.

 AI components consist of mathematically validated techniques or implementations coded to operate on data.
 The applicability of AI hinges on the specific problem they are tailored to address.
 If machine learning isn’t yielding desired results, it’s often due to incorrect usage rather than inherent flaws in the methods themselves.